Nnamdi Orakwue is the founder and CEO of Cocolevio, an Austin startup that competes with the likes of Accenture.

 But the CEO also understands the importance of continuing to establish East Austin as the company’s headquarters.
 It’s necessary to continue to grow Cocolevio’s HQ for many reasons, he said.

-Among those: determining and nurturing the company’s culture, providing the opportunity for employees and leadership-team members to collaborate in person, identifying the super performers who deserve promotion and to further the company’s investment in the neighborhood as a center where Black and other under-represented founders may flourish.
+Among those: determining and nurturing the company’s culture, providing the opportunity for employees and leadership-team members to collaborate in person, identifying the super performers who deserve a promotion, and furthering the company’s investment in the neighborhood as a center where Black and other under-represented founders may flourish.

 Orakwue is not opposed to raising capital for his startup.
 But he has experienced the plight of fellow Black founders throughout the country, whose ability to attract investment from venture capitalists has paled in comparison to their white counterparts.